-If the timer is used for carrier frequency modulation, the 4-bit stage works together with an additional 2-bit duty cycle generator like a 6-bit prescaler to a generate carrier frequency and duty cycle.
+If the timer is used for carrier frequency modulation, the 4-bit stage works together with an additional 2-bit duty cycle generator like a 6-bit prescaler to generate carrier frequency and duty cycle.
 The 8-bit counter is used to enable and disable the modulator output for a programmable count of pulses.

 For programming the time interval, the timer has a 4-bit and an 8-bit compare register.
-For programming the timer function, it has four modes and control registers.
+For programming the timer function, it has four mode and control registers.
 The comparator output of stage 2 is controlled by a special compare mode register (T2CM).
 This register contains mask bits for the actions (counter reset, output toggle, timer interrupt) which can be triggered by a compare match event or the counter overflow.
-This architecture enables the timer to function in various modes.
+This architecture enables the timer function for various modes.

-Timer 2 has a 4-bit compare register (T2CO1) and an 8-bit compare register (T2CO2).
+The Timer 2 has a 4-bit compare register (T2CO1) and an 8-bit compare register (T2CO2).
 Both these compare registers are cascadable as a 12-bit compare register, or 8-bit compare register and 4-bit compare register.

-For 12-bit compare data value: m = x + 1 0 ≤x ≤4095 For 8-bit compare data value: n = y + 1 0 ≤y ≤255 For 4-bit compare data value: l = z + 1 0 ≤z ≤15
+For 12-bit compare data value: m = x + 1 $0 \le x \le 4095$ For 8-bit compare data value: n = y + 1 $0 \le y \le 255$ For 4-bit compare data value: l = z + 1 $0 \le z \le 15$